Rajiv-mandal04/SummaryScape-App/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-Here is the view of SummaryScape actually look :
+Here is the view of SummaryScape actually look like :

 ![image alt](https://github.com/Rajiv-mandal04/SummaryScape-App/blob/main/summaryscape.jpeg)